Equality and Reconciliation

-The political association describes itself as cross factional and "left nationalist", and states its intention to bring together "citizens who are part of the nation that determines political action and social policy which are the foundations of the Brotherhood, an essential component of national unity," and that it is "on the Left for the workers and on the Right for morals."
+The political association describes itself as cross factional and "left nationalist", and states its intention to bring together "citizens who are part of the nation that determines political action and social policy which are the foundations of the Brotherhood, an essential component of national unity," and that it is "on the Left for work and on the Right for morals."

 Most analysts describe the association as belonging to the extreme right and state that it is a breeding ground for future National Front activists.
-Several observers consider that it is antisemitic as it develops a strong discourse against Israel occupation of Palestinian lands and the Zionist expansionist ideology and lobby in France.
+Several observers consider that it is antisemitic as it develops a strong discourse against Israel occupation of Palestinian lands and the supposed "Zionist expansionist ideology" and lobby in France.
+On February 14, 2023, the Global Project Against Hate and Extremism (GPAHE) released a report in which it classified Égalité et Réconciliation as a "conspiracy" and "antisemitic" group.